azedeveloper/NanoCode/README.md

 - Open and Save files with CTRL + O and CTRL + S.
 - Syntax Highlighting with the CodeMirror library.

+### Not finished.

+**NanoCode is not close to being finished yet ⚠️, I'm planning on adding a lot of stuff such as:**

+- LSP Support
+- Custom Themes and a Theme Maker
+- An in-built Terminal
+- A File Explorer
+- Better developer experience such as shortcuts and stuff.

+You can always DM me on Discord if you have any ideas: **AzE#8373**.